Subject and Verb Agreement with Collective Nouns

 Example (an actual headline from CNN.com): Nearly one in four people worldwide is/are Muslim.

 People is NOT a collective noun like team or staff.
 It is a plural noun.
 However, the subject is one, which is singular and takes a singular verb.
 So the answer is is.
 In the above sentence, the prepositional phrase is in four people.
 This means that people is the object of the preposition.

 Let’s get real here, however: The intention in this headline is to let us know that nearly 25% of the world’s population is Muslim.
 That intention gets lost by focusing on one is.
 It might be better to reword the sentence: Nearly 25% of people in the world are Muslim.

 Why is 25% of people are correct?
 The subject of this sentence is 25%.
 Fractions and percentages, like team and staff, can be either singular or plural depending on the object of the preposition following.
 In this case people is the object of the preposition of.
 We have already said that people is plural.
 Therefore, 25% becomes plural in meaning.

-Example: Twelve percent of the list has/have volunteered to help with the fundraising.
+Example: Twelve percent of the building has/have been renovated.

 To learn more about subject and verb agreement, click here.